What is Market Making?

 Concerns & Considerations

 Unfortunately, some companies carry out questionable trading strategies under the guise of “market making”, which creates problematic situations for tokens.
-Market makers with no background in traditional financial products, for example, tend to over-promise and tie token issuers into questionable profit-sharing schemes.
+Market makers with no background in traditional financial products, for example, tend to over-promise and tie token issuers into questionable wash trading schemes.
 Others might promise price or volume targets, which is unethical, not to mention impossible to achieve in an efficient and orderly market.
-The choice of a market maker, therefore, is a crucial one, with the right partnership delivering lasting benefits to the overall project.

 Financial markets need to operate efficiently, enabling investors and traders to buy and sell assets seamlessly and cost-effectively.
 Without market makers, there would be fewer transactions and the overall efficiency of markets would decrease.
 That is why the practice of market making has been an integral part of traditional market infrastructure, and its influence will continue as long as we trade financial assets.

 Any institutional-grade market maker will operate with programmatic execution and algorithms that integrate with exchange APIs that are designed to create efficient markets.
 A robust API allows market makers to act more efficiently with more reliable up-times, providing consistent liquidity.

 Like many aspects of the cryptocurrency market, standard practices need to improve and bad actors need to be stamped out.
 By quizzing market making partners on basic aspects such as trading strategy, wash trading, and KPIs, crypto projects will be able to find a reliable partner that works for them.
 An efficient market maker encourages a healthy token market, allowing projects to build the future of their digital asset ecosystem.